gortizji/gortizji.github.io/_pages/about.md

 **Research interests:** I work in [responsible AI](), developing tools to make models more reliable, fair, safe and universally useful.
 I am also interested in the [science of deep learning](), with a focus on understanding how editions in the weights affect the behavior of AI systems.

 If you're not sure how to to pronounce my name you can watch this [video](https://www.youtube.com/watch?v=6dN7IJXsh6Q).
 Here's a quick tip: the double "ll" in Spanish sounds like a "y" and the "u" in "Gui" is silent.
-So altogether, it's "ghee-YAIR-moh."